Back to Insights

 A 1-point gain in awareness or consideration can mean a 1% lift in sales, according to Nielsen.
 And stronger brand metrics also improve your performance ad efficiency.

-What Are Brand, Demand, and Performance?
+What Are Brand, Demand, and Performance Ads?

 Brand Marketing: Builds awareness and emotional connection.
 It’s your story and values, told consistently across channels.
 Think brand videos, slogans, storytelling campaigns.